 En español | Which vaccines are available and who can get them?

-Pfizer & Moderna: Authorized for people age 6 months and older.
+Pfizer and Moderna: Authorized for people age 6 months and older.
 Both Pfizer and Moderna use mRNA technology, which prompts the body to make its own version of COVID-19’s spike protein, a key part of the virus.
-Both require two shots spaced apart for full primary vaccination, except for Pfizer recipients ages 6 months to 4 years, who are given three separate doses.
+Both drugmakers have introduced updated bivalent vaccines to target both the original strain of the coronavirus and omicron subvariants.
+The original vaccines, called monovalent vaccines, are no longer available.